 How can I make waxing less painful?

 To make waxing a little less painful, make sure to gently exfoliate 24 hours prior to your waxing appointment.
 This can be done easily with exfoliating gloves or a bath brush, which can both be found at most retail stores in the cosmetics department.
 You can also take a pain reliever with anti-inflammatory components 30 minutes prior to your appointment.
 The more often you get waxed, the softer the hair will grow back in, making it less painful to remove.
 To allow for easier removal, try to schedule your waxes on a regular basis, usually every 4-6 weeks, before the hair gets too long.
-No-Scream Cream is a product we recommend that when used properly will help ease discomfort from waxing up to 80%.

 Does my medication affect my waxing?